You want to get your financial shit together and you don’t know where to start.

 How much will it actually cost to live where you want to live?
 How much do you need to save for the downpayment if you want to buy a house in 6 years?
 Is that realistic given your current job?

 You want to work for yourself, but the company you want to start is capital intensive; you want to own a bakery with farmland.
 What are all your options?
+How will you raise the money?
+How will you feel having to pay back money you borrowed or having investors as bosses?

 You want to retire at 40.
 How much money do you need to save up to make that happen?